04 Jan Reel vs. Rotary Mowers

 What’s the Difference?

-Reel mowers use a helical blade that meets a bed knife—almost like scissors.
+Reel lawn mowers use a helical blade that meets a bed knife—almost like scissors.
 It is important to note that there are two types of reel mowers: a push reel mower and a gas-powered reel mower.
 Manual reel mowers are human propelled and therefore do not leave a carbon footprint whereas gas-powered reel mowers do.
+The main difference between a reel and rotary mower is the cutting mechanism.
 Reel mowers blades spin with a horizontal shaft.
 The blades spin on a central axle that causes the reel to spin.
 The blades also create an updraft that makes the grass stand up so it can be cut.
 On the other hand, rotary mowers cut by high-speed impact similar to that of a machete that “whacks” the blades of grass like a helicopter wing.
 They cut in a horizontal position driven by a small engine.
 For this reason, reel mowers have a better quality cut.
 See the images below to get a better idea of how the different mowers work and what their blades look like:

 The two images above illustrate the differences between a reel mower blade (left) and a rotary mower blade (right).

 Terrain Shape & Size

 Reel mowers are preferred for lower mowing heights (under an inch) whereas rotary mowers perform better at higher mowing heights.
 Reel mowers are more effective when the grass is not too long, wet or undulating.
 Reel mowers also have a hard time chopping up twigs and going over rocks.
 As you might expect, reel mowers are typically used for the lower mowing heights required for sports or golf surfaces, which are generally mowed several times a week.
 For homeowners, reel mowers work best on warm season grasses such as St. Augustine, zoysia and bermudagrass due to the coarse texture of the varieties, making it easier to cut.